NatanSisoev/FeedForwardNeuralNetwork/README.md

 - `num_epochs`: number of epochs
 - `num_neurons`: number of neurons in the hidden layer

-After the metadata, each execution is marked with `#START:id` at the start and `#END:id` at the end, where `id` is the index of the executino.
+After the metadata, each execution is marked with `#START:id` at the start and `#END:id` at the end, where `id` is the index of the execution.
 This way, if we execute the code multiple times we know exactly where does each output come from.
 In between these two comments, we have all the program's output.

 # Conclusions